 If you're buying a new home, we will need to arrange a valuation of the property to make sure the loan amount you require is appropriate.
 The cost of this valuation is dependent on the value of the property and we will normally ask you to pay this fee with your application.
 We won’t charge you for valuing your property for mortgage purposes where the property is worth less than £1.5 million.
 Where a valuation charge applies, specific details will be provided in the Mortgage Illustration or Offer document.

 Please remember that this valuation is only designed for our purposes.
 It is not a survey and it doesn’t guarantee the property is free from defects.

-We recommend that you obtain your own, more detailed report to ensure that the home you’ve chosen is in a good state and condition.
-For a more detailed report which looks specifically at the condition of the building and vital systems like wiring and plumbing you will need to obtain a Home Buyer’s Report or a Full Building Survey to check the property is structurally sound.
-You can read more about these types of report below.
+We recommend that you obtain your own, more detailed survey to ensure that the home you’ve chosen is in a good state and condition.
+For a more detailed survey which looks specifically at the condition of the building and vital systems like wiring and plumbing you will need to obtain a RICS Home Survey – Level 2 or a RICS Home Survey – Level 3 to check the property is structurally sound.
+You can read more about these types of survey below.